Undergraduate Resources/Four-Year Plans

 Four Year Plans

-The courses required for the B.S. degree in Physics, as well as the Minor in Physics, are listed in the Physics section of Explore Degrees.
-When planning your schedule for the required courses, note that almost all courses required for the Physics major are offered only once a year.
-Thus you should plan ahead, especially if you wish to study overseas.
+The courses required for the B.S. degree in Physics, as well as the Minor in Physics, are listed in the Physics section of the Stanford Bulletin.
+When planning your schedule for completing required courses for the Physics major, be aware that almost all courses required for the Physics major (other than PHYSICS 41 & 43) are offered only once a year; in particular, PHYSICS 61, 71, 81 are offered only in Autumn, Winter, Spring, respectively.

-Overseas study is possible within the Physics major.
-Due to the sequencing of Physics courses, the Autumn and Spring quarters are the best times to plan for being away from the Stanford campus.
-Physics courses required for the major are not offered at any of Stanford's overseas campuses.
+Overseas study is possible within the Physics major -- with planning.
+Physics courses required for the major are not offered at any of Stanford's Overseas campuses.

 Physics Tutoring Center

-The Physics Tutoring Center offers drop-in tutoring for students in all introductory physics courses and is staffed by TA’s from the 20, 40 and 60 series physics courses.
+The Physics Tutoring Center offers drop-in tutoring for students in all introductory physics courses and is staffed by TA’s from the 20 & 40 series and PHYSICS 61, 71, 81 courses.
 TA's will be most familiar with the material for the course in which they are a TA, but any TA can help with any other introductory courses.

 The Tutoring Center is located in Building 60, Room 101, in the Main Quad next to Memorial Church. (map)